-L-shaped kitchens can be very conducive to the addition of kitchen islands – especially if the room is open to the rest of the home.
-The island can serve as a prep station with a cook-top and second sink and if a second countertop at a higher level is added, you have an instant breakfast bar.
-Maintain an aisle of at least three feet between the island and your existing cabinets so there’s plenty of room for cabinet and appliance doors to be opened without hindering your movement.
+An L-shaped kitchen is the perfect layout to implement an island.
+An island can help serve as a prep station with a cook top and second sink.
+And if a second countertop is added at a higher level, you can have an instant breakfast bar.
+When instating an island make sure to maintain an aisle of at least three feet between the island and your existing cabinets so there’s plenty of room for cabinet and appliance doors to be opened without halting movement.

-An L-shaped kitchen has its cabinets on display from just about every part of the room or even other areas of your home depending on the room’s layout.
-Consider installing glass wall cabinet doors and interior or under-cabinet lighting fixtures that allow you to create a dramatic atmosphere with your kitchen.
-Glass doors are available in numerous styles and configurations that can range from antique to ultra-modern.
-Lighting fixtures can be hardwired by an electrician and operated by a single switch or dimmer control or choose DIY-friendly battery powered fixtures that can be found at most home improvement stores.
+Get fun and creative with your kitchen layout!
+Since an L-shaped kitchen has its cabinets on display from just about every part of the room or even other areas of your home depending on the room’s layout, consider installing glass cabinet doors and interior or under-cabinet lighting fixtures that will stand out to your guests and create an uplifting atmosphere.
+Glass doors are available in several different styles and configurations.
+And to further add to the ambience, lighting fixtures can be wired by an electrician and operated by a single switch or dimmer control.
+Another great option is LED lighting that can be controlled by your smartphone.

 3. How to remodel on a tight budget